sinairv/Temporal-Difference-Learning/ReadMe.md

 > If one had to identify one idea as central and novel to reinforcement learning, it would undoubtedly be temporal-difference (TD) learning.

-Many basic reinforcement learning algorithms such as *Q-Laerning* and *SARSA* are in essence a *temporal difference learning method*.
+Many basic reinforcement learning algorithms such as *Q-Laerning* and *SARSA* are in essence *temporal difference learning methods*.

 ## Demos